 Check out the Online Courses and Memberships to Save 50-70%!

 I know the Hoffman Academy “Learn to Play Piano” course is fabulous!
-It’s just one of the online courses and memberships available at 50-70% off this week only!
+It’s just one of the online courses and memberships available at 50-70% off!

 Don’t worry about being perfect in your choices.
 You’ll get a great deal even if you don’t use everything.
 Just have fun with Build Your Bundle!
 And thanks for being so awesome! 🙂